rees-kyle/public_personal_knowledge_base/dependencies/localhost/Mathematics/notes/theories.graph.network-models.md

 created: 1690478099429
 ---

-In mathematics, a network model refers to a general concept based on a [[graph|study.fields.mathematics.theories.graph.graphs]].
+In mathematics, a network model refers to a general concept based on a [[graph|theories.graph.graphs]].
 It is an `application of graph theory` and is used for theoretical analysis of various systems.

 1. Purpose and Application: In mathematics, network models are primarily used to represent and study the relationships and connections between different elements in various real-world systems.
 They are employed in graph theory to analyze properties of networks, understand connectivity, paths, cycles, and other graph-related concepts.
 The focus is on theoretical analysis and understanding the structure and properties of networks.